-Angela is an M.S. student in the Department of Biology and is advised by Dr. Checo Colon-Gaud.
+Angela Shaffer was an M.S. student in the Department of Biology, advised by Dr. Checo Colon-Gaud.
 Angela’s goal is to develop a framework to better understand the response of southeastern coastal plain wetlands to predicted climate change.
 Wetlands store large amounts of carbon, but their ability to do so in the future will be affected dramatically by a changing climate.
 This project will document changes in a series of experimental ponds that are manipulated by Angela to simulate different patterns of flooding and drought.
 In addition, this project will incorporate controlled fire regimes, a common management strategy that prevents hardwoods from invading wetlands.

-Laura, an M.S. student in the Department of Biology, is being advised by Dr. Kerrie Sendall.
+Laura Young was an M.S. student in the Department of Biology, advised by Dr. Kerrie Sendall.
 Like Angela, Laura’s study addresses climate change effects, but focuses on three dominant pine species in the southeast.
 The goal is to quantify the negative effects of three interrelated factors, climate change, invasive species, and altered fire regimes, on the ability of these pine species to grow and reproduce.
 Ultimately, findings from this project will allow natural resource personnel to make more informed decisions when it comes to management of these important tree species.

-Matthew was an M.S. student in the Department of Biology (thesis advisor Dr. Christine Bedore), investigating interactions between shrimp fisherman and sharks and sawfish along the Georgia coast.
-Specifically, Matthew will accompany shrimp fisherman to document how often shrimp nets get damaged and which fish species are causing damage.
-He will also develop and test a cost-effective electromagnetic deterrent system that will reduce damage to shrimp nets by repelling sharks and sawfish.
+Matthew Scanlon was an M.S. student in the Department of Biology (thesis advisor Dr. Christine Bedore), investigating interactions between shrimp fisherman and sharks and sawfish along the Georgia coast.
+Specifically, Matthew accompanied shrimp fisherman to document how often shrimp nets get damaged and which fish species are causing damage.
+He also developed and tested a cost-effective electromagnetic deterrent system that reduces damage to shrimp nets by repelling sharks and sawfish.